Growth Rate (y/y)

 Delta Lake is a layer that runs on top of data lakes and speeds up data queries, similar to query speeds of data warehouses.
 Delta Lake is the key component of Databricks’s push to move into the BI and data analytics category to compete with data warehouse companies such as SnowFlake, Amazon, and others.

-This lets users run SQL on top of Delta Lake, create visualizations, and build/share dashboards aimed toward data analysts in organizations that are used to running queries in SQL.
+Databricks SQL is a data warehouse that lets users run SQL on top of Delta Lake, create visualizations, and build/share dashboards aimed toward data analysts in organizations that are used to running queries in SQL.

 As the data management market evolves, Snowflake and Databricks are trying to eat each other’s lunch.
 Snowflake is traditionally known as a data warehouse for business analysts and data engineers, and Databricks as a way to query data lakes for data scientists and ML engineers.
 70% of Databricks customers use Snowflake as their data warehouse for business intelligence and Databricks for running ML workloads.
 But these lines are beginning to blur.